metan16440425/cse15l-lab-reports/lab1.md

 2. Directory:
    ![Image](catpath.jpg).
    Working Directory: /home
-   Directories do not have content in the traditional sense to display.
+   Directories do not have content to display.
 So it informs that it is a directory.
    It is an error.
 Because cat expects files not a directory.
  3. File:
     ![Image](catfile.jpg)